BioAg Case Study No 16: Alan and Ruth Wragge, “Yaloke”, Deniliquin, NSW

 “That canola, which had been given a death sentence, yielded 2.5 tonnes/ha and netted us $40,000.
 That won me over towards biological farming and at the same time convinced me that there was a lot I didn’t know.”

-BioAgPhos is a reactive phosphate rock that has been treated with a proprietary microbial culture.
-About half of its 13% phosphorus content is available immediately for plant use, while the remainder is slowly digested by the micro-organisms and added to the nutrient reservoir in the soil.
+About half of its 15% phosphorus content is available immediately for plant use, while the remainder is slowly digested by the micro-organisms and added to the nutrient reservoir in the soil.

 The quality of Alan’s rice had also improved.
 “Our appraisals are going up and up each year, with more whole grain mill-out and fewer brown or green grains, so we’re making more money,” he said.